shawn-nyk/tp/docs/DeveloperGuide.md

   1a1.
 InternHunter displays an error message and informs the user of the valid input format. <br/>
   Use case resumes from step 1.

- 1b.
-InternHunter detects an invalid index. <br/>
-  1b1.
-InternHunter displays an error message and informs the user that the index is out of bounds. <br/>
-  Use case resumes from step 1.

-#### Use case: UC07 - Edit an internship
+#### Use case: UC07 - Add an internship

-Precondition: User already has an existing list of internships in a company <br/>
+Precondition: User already has an existing list of companies <br/>
-Guarantees: Editing of internship is successful

 **MSS**

-1. User requests to edit the details of an internship and inputs the index and details.
-2. InternHunter edits the details of the internship, and updates the list. <br />
-    Use case ends.
+*  Similar MSS to adding a company except user is now adding an internship.

 **Extensions**

  1a.
-InternHunter detects an error in the input format. <br/>
-  1a1.
-InternHunter displays an error message and informs the user of the valid input format. <br/>
-  Use case resumes from step 1.
+Similar to adding a company.
  1b.
 InternHunter detects an invalid index. <br/>
   1b1.
 InternHunter displays an error message and informs the user that the index is out of bounds. <br/>
   Use case resumes from step 1.

+#### Use case: UC08 - Delete an internship

+* Similar to deleting a company except user is deleting an internship

+#### Use case: UC09 - Edit an internship

+* Similar to editing a company except user is editing an internship

-#### Use case: UC08 - Add an application
+#### Use case: UC010 - Add an application

 Precondition: User already has an existing list of internships in a company <br/>
 Guarantees: Adding of application is successful